 Top 6 Stores With the Cheapest Eggs — No Sales or Coupons Needed

-Prior to 2022, the highest price of a dozen eggs hit $2.97 in September 2015.
+Prior to 2022, the highest price of a dozen eggs hit $2.97 in September 2015, according to the Bureau of Labor Statistics.
 Then in January 2023 we hit an all-time high, with the average prize of a dozen Grade A large eggs at $4.82 (remember that?).
 Prices dropped again in the summer of 2023, but they’ve been steadily on the rise since December 2023, with an average price of $3.65 in November 2024.
-And we've now hit a new record at an average of $4.95 per dozen nationwide.
+We hit a new record at an average of $6.23 per dozen nationwide in March 2025, the last time the Bureau of Labor Statistics updated its numbers.

-But you can still find the cheapest eggs if you know where to look.
+BUT we're actually starting to see some price drops on store shelves.
 Here are the top six stores with cheap eggs right now.
 (And spoiler alert: Trader Joe’s almost always has the best price in my area.)
+For the week of April 25, we found an average price per egg of $0.34, down $0.04 from last week.

 Trader Joe's